PCMDI/input4MIPs_CVs/docs/dataset-overviews/nitrogen-deposition.md

 A member of the community raised an issue with a discontinuity between the piControl climatology and the historical nitrogen deposition in this version.
 The full discussion is at https://github.com/PCMDI/input4MIPs_CVs/issues/425.
-FZJ-CMIP-nitrogen-2-0 fixes the underlying issue.
-[TODO more details here if needed]
+FZJ-CMIP-nitrogen-2-0 fixes the underlying issue (related to both timing of aerosol property ingestion and the averaging of the piControl climatology files).
+If you have started or completed simulations with FZJ-CMIP-nitrogen-1-2, you do not need to restart or re-run them.
+However, if you have not yet started simulations, please use FZJ-CMIP-nitrogen-2-0.

 ### FZJ-CMIP-nitrogen-1-1